Nottoway Plantation – Why You Should NOT Tour This Plantation

 It’s located at 70 Hwy.
 405 on the Mississippi River Road, 2 miles north of White Castle, Louisiana

 For the longest time, the Nottoway Plantation was under the ownership of Paul Ramsay, an Australian healthcare billionaire.
-But he passed away in 2014, and in 2019 Joseph Jaeger Jr. bought the plantation and is still the current owner.
+However, he passed away in 2014, and 2019, Joseph Jaeger Jr. purchased the plantation and remains the current owner.

-Yes it did!
-In 1860 Nottoway Plantation encompassed 6,200 acres, and Randolph, the builder and owner of the property during that time, owned 155 African-Americans that worked his sugarcane plantation as enslaved people
+Yes, it did!
+In 1860, Nottoway Plantation encompassed 6,200 acres, and Randolph, the builder and owner of the property during that time, owned 155 African-Americans who worked his sugarcane plantation as enslaved people.

 The Nottoway Plantation House is located on 30970 Hwy.
 405 on the Mississippi River Road, 2 miles north of White Castle, Louisiana.
 The house is deep in the gardens and plantations, but its sheer size makes it straightforward to spot.